 3. Learn to Walk Your Own Path

 This is perhaps the most important decision of your life.
 Walking your own path is the opposite of following a religion.
 Religion is dogma concerning a supreme being and what may happen after you die.
 Some include and rules for governing behavior.
 It’s within a cloak of fear of eternal punishment for those that disagree and an eternal paradise for those who submit.
 Whereas, walking your own path is spiritual exploration.
-This has nothing to do with religion.
-It involves the application of spiritual technologies to expand awareness and open the doors of consciousness.
-These spiritual technologies stand up to the test of science as having repeatable common experiential phenomena.

 4. Be a Survivor Instead of a Victim